dhaneshbb/autocsv-profiler-suite/docs/Source-Suite-Guide.md

 # Usage Guide - Source Distribution

-This guide explains how to use AutoCSV Profiler Suite **source distribution** for comprehensive CSV data analysis with multiple profiling engines.
+This guide explains how to use autocsv-profiler-suite for CSV data analysis with multiple profiling engines.

-> **Note**: For PyPI package usage, use: `autocsv-profiler data.csv --help`
 > This guide covers the full multi-environment source distribution workflow.

 ## Quick Start